patrickbwarren/transam-triton/TRIMCC.md

 - an ASCII text string designated by `"..."`, which is exported as the corresponding stream of ASCII bytes.

-Comments can be included at any point: they are delimited by `#...#` and can span multiple lines.
+Comments can be included at any point: they are start with a `#` character and are terminated either by another `#` character, or by the end of the line.

 Variables are represented by 16-bit words and can be defined at any time with the syntax `VAR=<val>` where `<val>` is hexadecimal.
 These